 The functional classification system developed for the Cooke County Thoroughfare Plan was designed to not only accommodate existing and projected roadway capacity demands, but to preserve right-of-way for future roadway needs.
 The following street section were developed with input from the Cooke County Commissioners Court, the Plan Visioning Committee, and a number of other Cooke County Cities and stakeholders.
-Detailed descriptions of the recommended functional classifications are available below and in Table 13.
+Detailed descriptions of the recommended functional classifications are available below and in Table 19.
+The cross-sections illustrated below depict rural standards.
+Urban cross-sections are available in Appendix C.